dmitrymailk/cut-cross-entropy/README.md

-## Cut Your Losses in Large-Vocabulary Language Models
+## Cut Your Losses in Large-Vocabulary Language Models(unsloth version, fixed)

 This software project accompanies the research paper:
 **[Cut Your Losses in Large-Vocabulary Language Models](https://arxiv.org/abs/2411.09009)**,